Marana cattle fraud case leads to new charges against family, claims of retaliation

 In June, Donald Hugh and Jane Ann Nichols filed a lis pendens, or legal notice that ownership of the Pinal County properties was in dispute.
 They claimed the Parsons lied to them at the August 2017 meeting and asked a Pima County Superior Court judge to reverse the transfer of the properties.

 In August, Seth Nichols asked a federal judge to let him back out of his plea agreement.
-One of the reasons he gave for his request was that he would not have pleaded guilty if he knew his plea would be used by the Parsons to sue his parents.
+One of the reasons he gave for his request was that he would not have pleaded guilty had he known his plea would be used by the Parsons to sue his parents.

 The day after Seth Nichols’ request, his parents filed for bankruptcy, all but ensuring the Pinal County properties could not be sold as federal bankruptcy proceedings unfolded.